atarazana/eda-workshop/11-quarkus-backend/README.md

 # quarkus-streaming project

+This project simulates the backend applications consuming events, proccesing data and generating new events to other elements of the architecture..

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .